 Pausanias, in his Description of Greece, offers a historical version of Medusa that may be worth mentioning.
 In his work, he says that she was the queen of those around Lake Tritonis (modern-day Libya), and faced Perseus and his army in battle.
 Rather than die on the field, she was assassinated during the night.
 Perseus, admiring her beauty even in death, beheaded her to show the Greeks upon his return.

 Another account in the same text says that Procles, a Carthaginian, believed Medusa to be a “Wild Woman” of Libya, a form of big-foot, who would harass the people in nearby towns.
 She was someone who would kill anyone who saw her, and the snakes were simply the curly and knotted hair that was naturally on her head.

 Did Gorgons Invent Flutes?

-In a strange little side-note, an interesting fact about Medusa and her sisters were integral to the invention of the flute.
+In a strange little side-note, an interesting fact about Medusa and her sisters was integral to the invention of the flute.
 While the instrument itself was created by Pallas Athene, Pindar says that she “wove into music the dire dirge of the reckless Gorgons which Perseus heard” and “imitate with musical instruments the shrill cry that reached her ears from the fast-moving jaws of Euryale.”
 Yes, the high-pitched notes of the flute were the screams of the Gorgons as they mourned over the death of their sister.

 What Happened When Perseus Returned With the Head of Medusa?